ministryofjustice/occupeye-shiny-app/README.md

 As a bit of background: the OccupEye data is extracted from the OccupEye via a data scraper: https://github.com/moj-analytical-services/airflow_occupeye_scraper
 That tool pulls the data into S3, and configures Amazon Athena so that the data can be accessed via Athena SQL, as though it were a database.

-Currently the data transfer from Athena is extremely slow, so until that is fixed, a secondary scraper aggregates the data by team and by floor, and makes it available to the app bucket.

-The previous repository, https://github.com/moj-analytical-services/occupeye-automation, had some code to retrieve data from Athena directly.
-In future if Athena performance improves, it would be possible to reuse this to generate filtered reports from Athena directly.
+Unfortunately Athena isn't fast enough to be used directly by the app.
+Therefore a secondary scraper creates aggregate datasets for use in the app: https://github.com/moj-analytical-services/airflow-occupeye-dashboard-aggregation

 ### data_cleaning_functions.R

 This file contains the methods for producing a cleaned, summarised dataset, referred to as `df_sum`, from the raw data.
 The main utility is in determining the daily utilisation of each sensor, and categorising it into the categories "used", "partially used" and "unused".

-A sensor is defined as being unused if it is occupied for less than 15% of the day, AND has fewer than 2 periods of 30 minutes of sustained use.
+A sensor is defined as being unused if it is occupied for less than 15% of the day.
 It is under-utilised if it has less than 50% utilisation.

 Other cleaning functions include filtering out non-business days.